earthly/website/blog/_posts/2021-07-06-python-concatenate-lists.md

 >>> z = one + two + three
 ```

-## How To Flatten a List of Lists
+## Flatten a List of Lists in Python

-However, if the number of lists is dynamic and unknown until runtime, `chain` becomes a great option.
+However, if the number of lists is dynamic and unknown until runtime, `chain` from `itertools` becomes a great option.
 Chain takes a list of lists and flattens it into a single list.

 ``` python
 >>> l = [["one","two", "three"],["four","five"],[]] * 99